nci/scores/docs/data.md

 Reanalysis datasets provide a reliable and detailed reconstruction of past weather and climate conditions, spanning years if not decades.

 The ECMWF Reanalysis v5 (ERA5) dataset is a well known and widely used global reanalysis dataset.
 For more information see [https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5).
-ERA5 is also included in [WeatherBench 2](https://sites.research.google/weatherbench/), see their [documentation](https://weatherbench2.readthedocs.io/en/latest/data-guide.html#era5).
+ERA5 is also included in [WeatherBench 2](https://sites.research.google/weatherbench/), see [this section](https://weatherbench2.readthedocs.io/en/latest/data-guide.html#era5) of their documentation.

 #### Gridded Radar (Observation) Data